-Candidates' work will be marked by staff who have appropriate knowledge, understanding and skill, and who have been trained in this activity.
+Candidates' work will be marked by staff who have appropriate knowledge, understanding and skill, have been trained in this activity and do not have any conflicts of interest.
+If AI tools have been used to assist the marking of candidates' work, they will not be the sole marker.
 Francis Holland Schools are committed to ensuring that work produced by candidates is authenticated in line with the requirements of the awarding body.
 Where a number of subject teachers are involved in marking candidates' work, internal standardisation will take place to ensure consistency of marking.

-On being informed of her centre assessed marks for JCQ-regulated qualifications, if a candidate believes that the above procedures were not followed in relation to the marking of her work, or that the assessor has not properly applied the marking standards to her work, then she may make use of this appeals procedure to consider whether to request a review of the centre's marking.
-The working days referred to in this procedure exclude school holidays and Bank Holidays.
+On being informed of her centre assessed marks for JCQ-regulated qualifications, if a candidate believes that the above procedures were not followed in relation to the marking of their work, or that the assessor has not properly applied the marking standards to their work, then the candidate may make use of this appeals procedure to consider whether to request a review of the centre's marking.
+The working days referred to in the timeline below exclude school holidays and Bank Holidays.